NACLab/ngc-learn/docs/demonstrations/demo4_sparse_coding.md

-which will iterate through your model's dictionary atoms (stored within its single synaptic weight matrix) and ultimately produce a visual plot of the filters which should look very similar to the one below:
+which will iterate through your model's dictionary atoms (stored within its single synaptic weight matrix) and ultimately produce a visual plot of the filters which should look like the one below:

 <img src="../images/demo4/sc_cauchy_filters.jpg" width="450" />